Pino Logger - Node.js Logging Guide with Examples (2026)

 Winston offers more built-in flexibility for formatting and in-process transports, and its API may feel more familiar if you're coming from other logging ecosystems.
 It has a larger plugin ecosystem for direct integrations, such as logging to databases or cloud services.

-For most production Node.js services handling significant traffic, Pino is the suitable because logging overhead directly affects response latency under load.
+For most production Node.js services handling significant traffic, Pino is usually the better fit because logging overhead can affect response latency under load.
 You can pair Pino with pino-pretty during development to get a readable output without sacrificing production performance.

 Library10K Basic Logs10K Object LogsRelative Speed